 - 1. A member of the ECTU CAG, and - 2.
-They are familiar with ECTU's approach to delivery of clinical trials (see ECTU guidance for CIs in the CI section of the ECTU website), and - 3.
+They have first-hand experience of working with ECTU to deliver clinical trials (see ECTU guidance for CIs in the CI section of the ECTU website), and - 3.
 They are not already based in the same research group / department as the new CI, and - 4.
 They have the time available to fulfil their responsibilities as a coach (see below).